open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 }
 ```

 If the Client would create (in JWT and SD-JWT terminology, "issue") an ordinary signed JWT with these claims, the resulting data structure would look something like that:
-If the Client would create (in JWT and SD-JWT terminology, "issue") an ordinary signed JWT with these claims, the resulting data structure would look something like that:

 ```text